kyleplathe/thrasher-covers-archive/README.md

 # Thrasher Covers Archive

-This project archives Thrasher Magazine covers and provides a master JSON file for automation.
+A project to archive and process Thrasher Magazine cover images.

 ## Overview